PseudoDevs/IamGhost/FATAL5.md

-Last updated: 2024-04-02 18:26:08
+Last updated: 2024-04-02 18:26:42
-Random Quote: Lose an hour in the morning, and you will spend all day looking for it. - Richard Whately
+Random Quote: True happiness arises, in the first place, from the enjoyment of oneself, and in the next, from the friendship and conversation of a few select companions. - Joseph Addison